Welcome

 Visa-free travel

-In all other cases a visa or residence permit authorising freelance work is required.
+In all other cases, a visa or residence permit authorising freelance work is required.

-British citizens may apply for their residence permits with the local immigration office (Ausländerbehörde) after arrival in Germany and without having obtained a visa prior to travelling to Germany.
-Please note that you need to register your new residence (Anmeldung) with the authorities (Meldebehörde) within 2 weeks of having moved in and apply for your residence permit with the local immigration office (Ausländerbehörde) within the first 90 days of stay in Germany.
+British citizens may apply to the local immigration office (Ausländerbehörde) for their residence permits after arrival in Germany and without having obtained a visa prior to travelling to Germany.
+Please note that you need to register your new residence (Anmeldung) with the authorities (Meldebehörde) within 2 weeks of having moved in and apply to the local immigration office (Ausländerbehörde) for your residence permit within the first 90 days of your stay in Germany.
 This privilege is also extended to citizens of Australia, Canada, Israel, Japan, New Zealand, Korea (Republic) and the United States of America.
 We strongly recommend contacting the local immigration office as soon as possible after your arrival in Germany in order to secure a timely appointment.
-It is important to note that you may only take up any economic activity once you have been issued a residence permit explicitly authorising self-employment.

 All other nationalities require a visa prior to travel to Germany.

-General Information
+General information

 Some regulated professions such as medical doctors, nurses, teachers, architects, auditors, tax advisors and more require a formal license to practise their profession in Germany.
 Please consult the database on recognition in regulated professions.

-How to apply for your visa:
+How to apply for your D-Visa:

-2. Compile your supporting documentation:
+2. Compile your supporting documentation to bring to your appointment:

-- Confirmation of health insurance cover commensurate with the level of statutory German public health insurance (gesetzliche Krankenversicherung) - 2 copies.
+- Confirmation of health insurance cover commensurate with the level of statutory German public health insurance (gesetzliche Krankenversicherung)

-- Professional curriculum vitae – 2 copies.
+- Professional curriculum vitae

 Processing time: For some visa categories, we will require approval from other German government agencies, such as the Federal Employment Agency (Bundesagentur für Arbeit) or the local immigration office (Ausländerbehörde).
 If you have previously lived in Germany this will add to processing times, as the immigration office may need to look into your previous immigration record.
 Once a decision has been made on your application, we will contact you.